An FM Stereo Broadcaster PLL using Arduino

 • Show the current frequency and carrier state on an LCD Display

-The LCD4bit library was altered in only two spots: 1.
-Disable the RW Pin – the LCD RW pin is tied to ground (LOW).
-We’re only ‘writing’.
-2. Change the Enable Pin from ‘2’ to ’11’ (use the unused RW pin).
+The LCD4bit library was modified in just two locations: 1.
+Turn off the RW Pin – connect the LCD RW pin to a low signal.
+We’re just ‘putting words on paper’.
+The dog ran quickly to fetch the ball.
+Adjust the Enable Pin to ’11’ from ‘2’ by utilizing the unused RW pin.

 The Arduino pins are budgeted this way: